eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 When the support is enabled, both Devfile v1 and v2 are supported.
 You can still work with your previous workspaces and Devfile v1.

-* If the `devfile.yaml` has `apiVersion 1.0.0`, it will use che server workspace engine to deploy this devfile.
+* If the `devfile.yaml` has `apiVersion 1.0.0`, it will use Che server workspace engine to deploy this Devfile.
 * If the `devfile.yaml` has `schemaVersion 2.0.0` (or greater like `2.1.0`), it will use the DevWorkspace controller to deploy this devfile.

 ⚠️ DevWorkspaces requires OpenShift as platform until Milestone 3 is reached (no support of plain Kubernetes yet)